 It is really important that pupils arrive on time to start the school day.
 This ensures that they maximise their learning time and are ready to begin learning alongside their peers.
 Please click here for our expectations of punctuality with arrival & collection of your child.

-- Laura King – 6 Alpha Class Teacher
+- Mr James Gale – 6 Alpha Class Teacher

 Throughout the year, pupils have the opportunity to go on a variety of visits including a residential trip to France.